Widad Al-Orfali: Life and career

 Orfali was born in Baghdad in 1929.
 Her father was Makki Al-Orfali, a judge, and she grew up studying abroad.
 She studied at the Beirut College for Women for three years, before attending Queen Alia College in Baghdad, where she graduated from with a B.A. in social work.

 She attended the Institute of Art in Baghdad, studying under artists Faiq Hassan, Faraj Abbo, Ismail al-Shaikhly, and others.
 She graduated from the institute in 1960.
 In 1964, she held her first solo exhibition in West Germany.

-In 1983, she established the first private art gallery in Iraq.
+In 1983, she established one of the first private art galleries in Iraq.
 Named the Orfali Gallery (or Orfali Art Gallery), the space was originally opened in the Al Mansour neighborhood.
 The gallery later expanded into a cultural center and increased their offerings outside of art exhibitions.
 It hosted musical performances, language classes, and poetry readings.

 During the Gulf War in 1991, she stayed in her home and studio with other artists and musicians and worked on paintings, despite bombs being dropped in the area.
 She left Baghdad around 1996, returning two years later during the 1998 bombing of Iraq.
 Upon her return, she announced she would relocate her gallery.

-In 2003, Orfali was forced to leave Iraq due to the Iran-Iraq War.
+In 2003, Orfali was forced to leave Iraq due to the US-Iraq War.
 She moved to Amman, Jordan, where she re-opened the Orfali gallery.

 In 2011, EMI Music released her first album, Rhythms of Arabia, a collection of instrumental music.
 She published her memoir Sowalif in 2016.